Best Foods & Remedies to Help Dog Express Glands

 In domestic dogs these glands can become impacted, where the gland becomes too full, or abscesses involving an infection in the gland.
 Dogs with impacted anal glands will often "scoot" across the floor in an attempt to relieve the pressure.

 Diet can be a major factor in anal gland problems, and some simple guidelines about a healthy diet for dogs and cats can go a long way.
 Fresh food may help support proper anal gland function.
 Raw is best, followed by home-cooked, then cold-pressed dog food, dehydrated or freeze-dried dog food, then HIGH QUALITY canned and dry kibble.
 The most important thing is the quality; high quality natural dog food is essential.

-"Adding freshly ground or lightly steamed vegetables to the diet can be helpful for anal gland problems to help bulk up the stool"
+Adding freshly ground or lightly steamed vegetables to the diet may also be helpful for anal gland problems to help bulk up the stool.

-For those guardians who are gone to work all day with no way to return mid-day, I always recommend finding a dog-walking service or hiring a young neighbor to get their companions out of the house during the day.
+For those guardians who are gone to work all day with no way to return mid-day, I always recommend finding a dog-walking service or asking a responsible neighbor to help get their companions out of the house during the day.